History of Diyarbakır: Antiquity

 The area around Diyarbakır has been inhabited by humans from the Stone Age with tools from that period having been discovered in the nearby Hilar cave complex.
 The pre-pottery neolithic B settlement of Çayönü dates to over 10,000 years ago and its excavated remains are on display at the Diyarbakır Museum.
 Another important site is the Girikihaciyan Tumulus in Eğil.

+Late Bronze

 The first major civilization to establish themselves in the region of what is now Diyarbakır were the Hurrian kingdom of the Mitanni.
 The city was first mentioned by Assyrian texts as the capital of a Semitic kingdom.

+Iron Age

 It was then ruled by a succession of nearly every polity that controlled Upper Mesopotamia, including the Arameans, Assyrians, Urartu, Armenians, Achaemenid Persians, Medes, Seleucids, and Parthians.
 The Roman Republic gained control of the city in 66 BC, by which stage it was named Amida, from which the modern Kurdish language name for the city, Amed, comes.
 In 359, Shapur II of Persia captured Amida after a siege of 73 days which is vividly described by the Roman historian Ammianus Marcellinus.